 Day 1: Arrive in Kathmandu.
 You will be picked up at the airport and brought to our hotel for the night.
 A briefing will take place at 5:30pm.
 The hotel is close to all amenities and you can pick up any last minute items.
 Overnight hotel.

-Day 16: Trek to Dharapani 2,006m/ 6,581 feet.
+Day 15: Trek to Dharapani 2,006m/ 6,581 feet.
 Trek along the riverbank and descend through scrub forests to Dharapani (9 hours).
 This is the end of the trekking part of the itinerary and you will be heading back to Kathmandu the following day.